 A Bridge loan is a short-term loan that 'bridges the gap' during times where longer-term financing is needed but is not yet available.
 The bridge loans provide temporary financing until permanent financing is secured, allowing current obligations to be met by providing immediate cash flow.

-When a bridge loan is taken out, the lender usually finances the purchase of the new property, as well as taking over mortgages on an existing property.
-Many property groups are now using crowdfunding platforms as a source of bridge loans, to finance strategies including things such as renovations.
+When a bridging loan is taken out, the lender usually finances the purchase of the new property, as well as taking over mortgages on an existing property.
+Many property groups are now using crowdfunding platforms as a source of bridging loans, to finance strategies including things such as renovations.

-In this blog post, we take a look at Bridge Loans, their advantages and disadvantages, and how they can be obtained via crowdfunding platforms.
+In this blog post, we take a look at Bridge financing, how a bridging loan works, their advantages and disadvantages, and how they can be obtained via a commercial real estate crowdfunding platforms.

+This loans are useful as lenders who provide bridging finance can often allow servicing to be based on the end debt.
+They allow up to 3 to 12 months for existing Australian properties seeking to obtain bridge loans for refinancing or refit.
 Bridge loans are useful as lenders who provide bridging finance can often allow servicing to be based on the end debt.
-They allow up to 3 to 12 months for existing Australian properties seeking to obtain bridge loans for refinancing or refit.
+They allow up to 3 to 12 months for existing Australian properties seeking to obtain bridging loans for refinancing or refit.

 For example, assume that you qualify for $500,000 in bridge financing to develop an office building you purchased.
 The loan comes with an interest rate of 12%, plus three points.
 With a 12-month term, the total interest payments on the loan would total approximately $60,000.
 Once the points are deducted, the loan proceeds would come to $485,000, so the effective cost of financing would be over 15%.